 We free ourselves from fearing the upcoming bathing suit season or the potential backlash of a nice dinner out.

 Instead of degrading tactics and lies that leave us feeling constantly trapped to manage our weight, we can learn to love and nourish our bodies.
-We can ebb and flow with life, not dreading the occasional shift in the scales but rather understanding our body will naturally change some days based on anything from drinking an extra glass of water to the timing of our menstrual cycles.
+We can ebb and flow with life, not dreading the occasional shift in the scales.
+We can understand our body will naturally change some days based on anything from drinking an extra glass of water to the timing of our menstrual cycles.

 I believe it’s time for women to break free and discover the health we really want.
 The kind of health that means plenty of energy, balanced cravings, clear skin, stable moods, quality sleep, and since we’re talking about it, balanced weight that is steady and surprisingly effortless.